MCamp859/hello-world/evam-dek-12sep22/README.md

 ![A browser window showing the VLC Media Player.](./images/edge-video-analytics-developer-kit-vlc-player.png)

-Figure 10: RTSP Stream in VLC player
+Figure 10: RTSP Stream in VLC Player

 ![A web app showing output from the visualizer.](./images/edge-video-analytics-developer-kit-visualizer-output.png)